topojson/topojson/README.md

 To further reduce file size, TopoJSON uses fixed-precision delta-encoding for integer coordinates rather than floats.
 This eliminates the need to round the precision of coordinate values (e.g., [LilJSON](https://github.com/migurski/LilJSON)), without sacrificing accuracy.
 Like GeoJSON, TopoJSON files are easily modified in a text editor and amenable to gzip compression.

-Lastly, encoding topology has numerous useful applications.
-It facilitates geometry simplification that preserves the connectedness of adjacent features.
-This applies even across feature collections, such as simultaneous consistent simplification of state and county boundaries.
-Topology can also be used for visualization, as with [Dorling cartograms](http://www.ncgia.ucsb.edu/projects/Cartogram_Central/types.html).
+Lastly, encoding topology has numerous useful applications for maps and visualization.
+It facilitates geometry simplification that preserves the connectedness of adjacent features; this applies even across feature collections, such as simultaneous consistent simplification of state and county boundaries.
+Topology can also be used for [Dorling cartograms](http://www.ncgia.ucsb.edu/projects/Cartogram_Central/types.html) and other techniques that need shared boundary information.

 ## Implementation